Testing Before You Buy

 As a small institution, Swarthmore does not have a centralized purchasing office.
 As a result, independent purchases of apps and software of varying complexities are being made without consciously considering usability and accessibility implications.
-What follows are some guidelines and how to’s to help us all keep accessibility in mind as we make these purchases.
+What follows are some guidelines and how-tos to help us all keep accessibility in mind as we make purchases.

 What is Digital Accessibility?

 Digital accessibility means providing the same user experience when people access websites, mobile applications, software, and electronic documents.
 We want to ensure these are easily navigated and understood by a wide range of users, including those users who have visual, auditory, motor, or cognitive disabilities.

 Impact: Why Choose Accessibility?

 At our institutional core is the desire to contribute to the creation of a world that is just, humane, and sustainable.
 We also have a very real desire to get our work done effectively and efficiently.
 Technology can sometimes help us meet this second goal, but not always the first.
 The tools and platforms we choose to use make a real difference in increasing ease of use for all users.
 You can have a direct and positive impact on our community when you choose accessibility.